berntb/attorg/README.md

 Attorg
 ======

 This open source project is an attempt to make a simple JavaScript implementation of a subset of Org Mode for Emacs.
-My exact use case was to browse my Org notes on my iPad, or on a borrowed computer, without using an ssh client.
+The name comes from a combination of 'Atto' and 'Org'.
+That is, a small subset of Org Mode.

-The name comes from Atto Org.
-A small subset of Org Mode in a GUI style, but with most of the key commands.
+The exact use case is to browse Org mode notes on an iPad or on a borrowed computer using just a web browser.
+Both the usual Emacs key bindings should work and there should be a GUI interface.

-From the choosen name, the obvious goal is less to replace Org Mode, more to have something usable from a generic web browser.
-At most, it is hoped this project could become a gateway drug for Emacs. :-)
+The goal is less to replace Org Mode and more to have a browser and minimal editor usable from the web.
+The most amibitious dream is that this project could become a gateway drug for Emacs. :-)

 Status
 ------

 Attorg was a bit stalled, since it really needs lots of love from someone with *taste*, both for UI and UX.
-In the end, I decided to extract the UI to templates and the menus to named commands.
+In the end, this wasn't solved, instead the UI was extracted to templates and the menus to named commands.
+(As it should have been from the beginning, of course.)

 It should now be possible to skin Attorg with templates and buttons/menus.
-The templates should probably still be extracted to a separate file.
-A more powerful template language might be needed, but Underscore.js seems to be enough.

 Attorg use the Perl Dancer framework server side.
 The client side use jQuery, Underscore.js and Twitter Bootstrap 3.